jv-zed/lanzelot/README.md

     <section class="card">
       <h3 style="margin-top:0">About this demo</h3>
       <p class="muted">This page implements the LNZT cipher (seeded substitution, additive keystream, nibble mixing, block transposition and CBC-like diffusion).
 It uses the browser's <code>crypto.subtle</code> SHA-256.
 Encryption and decryption are deterministic for the same passphrase/salt (no per-message nonce).
 All displayed output replaces the character "1" with "!"; when decrypting the page will accept either "1" or "!" as input.</p>
       <div class="footer">⚠️ Not audited for production use.
-Removing the nonce reduces semantic security — identical messages encrypted with the same passphrase/salt will produce identical ciphertexts.
 Use only for learning and experimentation.</div>
     </section>
   </div>